Over, South Gloucestershire

 Over is a village in the civil parish of Almondsbury in South Gloucestershire, England, 6 mi north of Bristol.
 It lies on the B4055, a road that parallels the M5 from Junction 17 to 16.
 The road, known locally as Over Lane, abuts to the east a ridge which overlooks the Severn floodplain, dominated by Bristol Golf Club or Course.
 According to local legends, a ghost of an old woman haunts this place every New Year's Eve.

+Built environment

+Springwood Nurseries and Almondsbury's paired garden centres which are notable for large outdoor areas.

+Beyond the clustered settlement, before the lane climbs to the north it passes over the London to South Wales Main Line, a railway emerging from Patchway Tunnel before heading across the Severn floodplain to the Severn Tunnel.

+Its main station is Bristol Parkway station a few miles to the southeast.
+Via mainly rural, linear Easter Compton parish or footpaths and tiny lanes which follow the line closely Pilning railway station is a walk about 2 mi away.
+The area is road-dominated and the loss of the deer parks has diminished tourism.
+In 2015 Pilning was the sixth-least used station in the UK — 68 passenger entries/exits were recorded for the year.